dev4press/debugpress/readme.txt

 == Installation ==
 = General Requirements =
 * PHP: 7.3 or newer
+* Tested with the latest PHP, version 8.2

 = WordPress Requirements =
 * WordPress: 5.2 or newer
+* Tested with the latest WordPress, version 6.2

 = Basic Installation =
 * Upload folder `debugpress` to the `/wp-content/plugins/` directory